gjbex/training-material/Fortran/README.md

 1. `ControlStructures`: illustrations of how to use Fortran's control statements (`DO`, `DO WHILE`, `FORALL`, `WHERE`, `IF`, `SELECT CASE` and `BLOCK`.
+1. `Doxygen`: illustration of documenting Fortran code using doxygen.
 1. `Functions`: illustrates how to define procedures, internal versus module procedures, pure and elemental procedures, recursion, interfaces for using higher order functions.
 Also contains some